multianimus/stable-audio-tools-animus/README.md

 # stable-audio-tools
-Training and inference code for audio generation models
+Training and inference code for audio generation models with minor QOL tweaks.
+Generate forever, save to output folder, prompt2filename or choose a name for your audio clips.

 # Install